ovhk/DigitalFilm/README.md

 <br />
 The first algorithm is based on the article of Pierre MUTH : https://pierremuth.wordpress.com/2020/04/18/digital-picture-to-analog-darkroom-print/ <br />
 <br />
-The other release (Custom) of the algorithm is based on the calibration performed with the mode 6.
-The C# formula is a parameter and it will be evaluated on the fly.
+The other release (Custom) of the algorithm is based on the calibration performed with the mode "GrayToTime calibration".
+The C# formula is a parameter and it will be evaluated on the fly.<br />
+With this method, you can generate a mask for each gray value and not only 8 bit, you can use directly RAW picture file with lots more colors (thanks to https://www.imagemagick.org).
+But if you have too much color masks, you will not have the time to expose all of them.
+So limit the number of colors, or try to grow the exposure time thought a new calibration with a more closed lens (less light = more time).
 <br />
 <img src="/img/mode graytotime synoptic.drawio.png" width="1024"><br /><br />
 <img src="/img/mode graytotime.drawio.png" width="600"><br /><br />